 So given this, the term “Full Prior Acts” on an Attorney Malpractice policy would provide prior acts coverage back to the inception date of the firm.
 Now if the attorney, whether a solo or an multi-person firm, has only practiced at the current firm, then the attorney and the firm have coverage back to the inception date of his or her practice.
 If this statement is not true, then the attorney may have a coverage issue with a “Full Prior Acts” policy.

 If a new firm is formed with members of a prior firm and the new firm does not meet the criteria as a successor firm, then again the term “Full Prior Acts’, only applies to the inception of the new firm.
-If the prior firm had not purchased an Extended Reporting Period Endorsement, there is no cover for past acts associated with the prior firm.
+If the prior firm had not purchased an Extended Reporting Period Endorsement, there is no coverage for past acts associated with the prior firm.
 Given this circumstance the member attorneys need to make sure that there “new” attorney malpractice policy is properly endorsed to at least cover the individual attorneys.
-This this introduces the concept of career coverage.
-Note in most instances career coverage only covers the individual attorney for work that they individual attorney has done.
+This introduces the concept of career coverage.
+Note in most instances career coverage only covers the individual attorney for work that the individual attorney has done.

 If an attorney has left a firm and gets a new policy for his or her solo firm and the new policy states “Full Prior Acts”, generally coverage is only from the inception date of the new solo firm.
-Past acts from the prior firm are not general covered unless there is a specific career coverage endorsement attached to the policy.
+Past acts from the prior firm are not generally covered unless there is a specific career coverage endorsement attached to the policy.